-As a general rule, you are allowed to apply for a nonimmigrant visa, such as a tourist, student, or other temporary visa, at any visa-issuing U.S. consulate or embassy.
-It doesn't have to be a consulate in your home country (although this is the one they assume and hope you'll go to).
-Applying at a third-country consulate can be convenient if you're traveling and decide to make a stop in the United States.
+As a broad rule, someone is allowed to apply for a nonimmigrant visa, such as a tourist, student, or other temporary visa, at any visa-issuing U.S. consulate or embassy.
+It doesn't have to be a consulate in the person's home country.
+Although it might be more difficult to qualify for a nonimmigrant visa when you are already outside of your home country, applying at a third-country consulate can be convenient if you're traveling or living outside your home country and want to travel to the United States.

 If you do apply at a third-country consulate, don't be surprised if the answer takes a while.
-The consulate may put your application on hold, so that it can ask the U.S. consulate nearest your home to provide follow-up information.
+The consulate might put your application on hold, so that it can ask the U.S. consulate nearest your home to provide follow-up information.

-In the end, it might be easier (if you have a choice) to simply stay home and apply for your nonimmigrant visa at the nearest U.S. consulate.
+In the end, it might be easier (if you have a choice) to simply apply for your nonimmigrant visa in your home country.

 You'll find links to consular post websites at: www.usembassy.gov.